Negative mass singularities mimicking dark energy

 \section{Abstract}

-We explore what appears to be a very benign timelike and naked singularity of the Weyl curvature scalar.
-This singularity arises in an inhomogeneous generalization of the Einstein static universe.
-The matter energy density is everywhere finite and it vanishes at the singularity.
-The spacetime still enjoys causal geodesic completeness and unambiguous wave dynamics.
-Each singularity contributes to the Komar mass of the spacetime, and this reduces the required size of the positive cosmological constant.
+One or two negative mass singularities are found to occur in static inhomogeneous spatially closed solutions to the Einstein equations.
+The singularities produce a positive Komar mass, and this decreases the size of the cosmological constant relative to normal matter.
+The energy density of a perfect fluid vanishes at the singularities and is finite elsewhere.
+Numerical examples of these static solutions are provided, and their stability properties are found to be similar to the Einstein static universe.
 In an expanding universe, the effect of the singularities is to push the acceleration towards more positive values.

-Singularities in general relativity, marked by geodesic incompleteness or divergent curvature invariants, signal a breakdown in classical spacetime \cite{HawkingEllis1973}.
-The Penrose-Hawking theorems prove their inevitability under conditions like trapped surfaces or cosmic expansion \cite{Penrose1965,HawkingPenrose1970}, prompting efforts to conceal them behind event horizons \cite{Penrose1969,HawkingEllis1973}, or to resolve them via quantum gravity.
-However, the diversity of singularities prompts a case-by-case evaluation and classification \cite{EllisSchmidt1977,Clarke1993,Luminet:2025zdu}.
+Given the sentiment that naked singularities are to be avoided, we review just how benign the negative mass singularity is.

-Let us introduce a naked singularity as follows.
-The only known static spatially closed universe, sourced by a perfect fluid with $p=w\rho$, is the Einstein static universe with a cosmological constant \cite{Ein,ORaifeartaigh:2017uct} where $4\pi(\rho+3p)=\Lambda$.
-We shall consider an inhomogeneous generalization of this spacetime, one that maintains isotropy around a special point and its antipodal point.
-There is necessarily a singularity at one or both of these points, and it is this singularity that is the focus of this work.
-In the next section, we shall present the properties of this singularity, leaving the discussion of the complete spacetime solutions to later sections.
+The well known example of a static spatially closed universe is the Einstein static universe (ESU) \cite{Ein,ORaifeartaigh:2017uct}.\footnote{Other examples include the flat closed universe with the spatial topology of a torus $T^3$ and a much less trivial construction based on a Sasakian space with two counter-streams of dust \cite{Ishihara:2021gty}.} The ESU has a constant density perfect fluid with $p=w\rho$ and a cosmological constant $\Lambda=4\pi(\rho+3p)$.
+We shall consider an inhomogeneous generalisation of this spacetime where $\rho$ varies while maintaining isotropy around a special point and its antipodal point.
+Our results indicate that such a solution to the Einstein equations necessarily has a negative mass singularity at one or both of these points.